Dualsense Controller - One-minute review

 What’s a controller without its buttons?
 While the DualShock’s buttons were serviceable, the buttons on the DualSense have been vastly improved from Sony’s last-gen offering.
 Sporting a sleek glass-esque aesthetic, these clear plastic face buttons feel far firmer to the press than the DualShock 4.
 It may sound like a fairly minor improvement, but it all adds up to an impressive whole - a controller that feels sturdy and durable.

 This feels even more important considering that the biggest gripe players had with the DualShock 4 was with its flimsy analog sticks.
 The first iteration of these controllers quickly saw the felt nubs wear away, leaving many gamers with peeling, worn down analog sticks only months after they’d started using their £54 controller.
-While it’s too early to tell whether the DualSense will befall the same fate, sensibly Sony has opted to go with a concave design for its sticks, aping the far improved analog sticks included with the PS4 Pro controller.
-So far, they feel far sturdier than the disintegrating PS4 analog sticks, but we will update our review if these start to fall victim to excessive wear and tear.
+Sony has sensibly opted to go with a concave design for its sticks, aping the far improved analog sticks included with the DualShock 4 controller.
+So far, they feel far sturdier than the disintegrating PS4 analog sticks.

-While the DualShock 4 launched in black, magma red and wave blue variants, at launch, the DualSense is only available in white.
-Yet with the DualSense looking pretty sleek in its current two-tone configuration, it seems to be a pretty minor complaint.
+At launch, the DualSense was only available in white, and the DualSense looking pretty sleek in its current two-tone configuration.
+Since then, Sony's colorful blue, pink and purple PS5 controllers have launched, alongside a midnight black variant.
 From its textured handles to its satisfying heft, the DualSense feels like a controller designed to make long gaming sessions as comfortable and immersive as possible.

 - Haptic feedback and adaptive triggers are immersive innovations